Winston still lying

 First of all he claimed explicitly it had been sold.
 With that proven to be a lie, he does not apologise or retract.
 He invents a new lie.
 The owners of Huka Lodge have clearly said it is not on the market.

-One could give Peters some benefit of the doubt that he believed the so called informant and is just so lazy and unconcerned with the truth, that he repeated an unproven allegation as because that's the sort of politician he his.
-That's the best case scenario.
+One could give Peters some benefit of the doubt that he believed the so called informant and is just so lazy and unconcerned with the truth, that he repeated an unproven allegation as fact because that’s the sort of politician he his.
+That’s the best case scenario.
 But now when confronted with the fact that it has not been sold, and the owner says it is not for sale, he chooses to maintain the lie, and amend it, rather than accept he said something false.

 It’s the same behaviour as with the Owen Glenn donation.
 The evidence before the Privileges Committee proved beyond any doubt he lied dozens of times, yet he still insists he didn’t.